 As part of its deliberate efforts to achieve this, the committee, in collaboration with a community based non profit organization, Community Advancement Initiative for Self Reliance (CAI4SR) took eye health outreach to various rural communities across the state in order to provide optometrists services to all those in need.

 The committee comprises of health workers including medical doctors drawn from the state ministry of health, education specialists selected from the State Universal Basic Education Board (SUBEB) and other stakeholders picked from different walks of life.

 At the palace of Aragbiji of Aragbiji, Oba AbdulRasheed Olabomi, the committee spent a whole day attending to children from Iragbiji and its neighboring communities.
-Also, some elderly persons took advantage to the eye health outreach to treat their eyes, get medication while those with severe cases were referred to the state hospital in Osogbo, the state capital.
+Also, some elderly persons took advantage to the eye health outreach to treat their eyes, get medication such as treatment, while those with severe cases were referred to the state hospital in Osogbo, the state capital.